Children of the Gods: Home media

 Both parts of "Children of the Gods" were released on Laserdisc & VHS in 1998.
 "Children of the Gods" along with the subsequent episodes "The Enemy Within" and "Emancipation" were made available to purchase on DVD in 2000.
 These were presented in 16:9 aspect ratio, as opposed to the 4:3 ratio they were broadcast in.
 As the episode featured full-frontal nudity during the scene showing the possession of Sha're (Vaitiare Bandera) by Amonet, it was rated R by the MPAA.
+It is also rated 18 by the BBFC, the only such episode with the certificate.

 In May 2008, it was revealed an updated version of "Children of the Gods" was in development.
 The new version was the "pet project" of series co-creator Brad Wright.
 Wright was motivated after learning that MGM were keen to revisit dailies from the 10 years of SG-1 to put together blooper reels.
 Wright countered that he would instead want to revisit the pilot to restore Joel Goldsmith's unreleased original score, originally imagining simply using a 1080p upscale of the original cut.
 As this developed, Wright secured more interest and funding from MGM, allowing him to revisit the original film dailies.

 Longtime SG-1 editor Brad Rines was brought on board to work on the new cut with Wright.
 In conjunction with revisiting dailies, $35,000 was spent on repairing the scratch that had been sustained to the film on the first day of shooting.
 Repairing the damaged footage, as well as no longer being restricted by having to present the show in 4:3 aspect ratio with the option of 16:9, as the 1997 cut had been, opened the project up to takes that Wright felt were in some cases better aesthetically and in the actors' performances.